 Environmental justice is the fair treatment and meaningful involvement of all people regardless of race, color, national origin, or income with respect to the development, implementation, and enforcement of environmental laws, regulations, and policies.
 Fair treatment means no group of people should bear a disproportionate share of the negative environmental consequences resulting from industrial, governmental and commercial operations or policies.
 It includes the equitable distribution of environmental harm and environmental benefits.

-The Student Environmental Resource Center is a collaborative space to strengthen the collective effectiveness of the sustainability community, and provides resource for students to actualize their vision of a more equitable, socially just, and resilient future.
-Inspired by the work of the Students of Color Environmental Collective, SERC aims to be provide better environmental justice resources for the UC Berkeley campus.
-As a resource center, we hope to provide students, staff, faculty, and community members with more environmental justice workshops, resources, and toolkits to navigate, challenge and push the campus, local, national and global environmental movement.
+The Student Environmental Resource Center (SERC) is a student-run collaborative space to strengthen the collective effectiveness of UC Berkeley’s sustainability community, and provides resources for students to actualize their vision of a more equitable, socially just, and resilient future.
+Inspired by the work of the Students of Color Environmental Collective, SERC aims to give better environmental justice resources for all UC Berkeley students and faculty.
+As a resource center, we hope to help students become more involved in the sustainability community, and provide students, staff, faculty, and all community members with more educational environmental justice workshops, resources, guidance, and toolkits to nourish, navigate, challenge and push the campus, local, national and global environmental justice movement.

 Environmental Justice Resources